roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 A total of 28 weeks are missing from the dataset.

---3.
-How many total transactions were there for each year in the dataset?
+**3. How many total transactions were there for each year in the dataset?**
 ```
 SELECT calendar_year,SUM(transactions) as total_transaction
 FROM clean_weekly_sales